jwmccarter/VSCode-Repo/README.md

 <!--  I commented that out then -->

-But what if I do THIS now?
+But what if I do THAT now?
 Is it a new change?

 Can I do this, committ, then sync?
 (Without saying publish?)